Close

 42 Pa.
 Cons.
 Stat.
 Ann. § 8302.
 To immediately distinguish this cause of action from that of wrongful death, this cause of action is grounded in the injury to the other person, not in the fact that he or she may have died.
 Therefore, a survival action continues in the decedent’s personal representative.
 This cause of action provides a means for an aggrieved personal representative to assert causes of action that the decedent (the party who has died) would have had been entitled to had he or she survived the incident or act.
 The damages stem from the rights of action possessed by the decedent at the time of death.
 See Frey v.
 Pennsylvania Elec.
 Co., 607 A.2d 796, 798 (Pa.
 Super.
 Ct.
 1992), appeal denied, 614 A.2d 1142 (Pa.
 Super.
 Ct.
 1992).

-Who Is Eligible to Bring a Wrongful Death or Survival Action?
+Who is Eligible to Bring a Wrongful Death or Survival Action?

 In Pennsylvania, a survival action is brought by the personal representative of the decedent’s estate in order to recover the loss to the decedent’s estate resulting from the defendant’s tort or crime.
 In a survival action, the personal representative, administrator, administratrix, executor, or executrix of the decedent’s estate may bring the survival action arising from an accidental or wrongful death.